caimeng2/seesus/README.md

 # seesus: a social, environmental, and economic sustainability classifier

 `seesus` is a **Python** software that evaluates whether a textual expression aligns with the concept of sustainability as defined by the United Nations Sustainable Development Goals (SDGs).
 It labels a statement with the 17 SDGs as well as 169 specific targets and categorizes the statement into social, environmental, or economic sustainability.
-For analysis in **R**, please check <a href="https://github.com/Yingjie4Science/SDGdetector" target="_blank">`SDGdector`</a>.
+For analysis in **R**, please check <a target="_blank" href="https://github.com/Yingjie4Science/SDGdetector">`SDGdector`</a>.

 `seesus` currently has four main functions: